Growth & Care

 Blushing Bride Rose Of Sharon is recommended for the following landscape applications:

 Accent, Mass Planting, Hedges/Screening, General Garden Use, Container Planting

 Blushing Bride Rose Of Sharon features bold shell pink round flowers with pink eyes along the branches from mid summer to early fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The lobed leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.